ONEARMY/academy/docs/research/beyondplastic.md

 There are three parts to making amazing things with the Beyond Plastic Bio Press.
 First the heat press itself (of course), second the moulds, and third the materials.
 We’ll go through each one in this text and everything is available in the download kit.

-> Pro tip: Getting to know your bio materials is a process.
+> Pro-tip: getting to know your bio materials is a process.
 It often doesn’t work on the first (or second) try - this is normal!
 Be persistent and patient, as soon as you and your material know each other, you’ll have a friend for life!

 # The Heat Press